+Sources: Great Lakes Seaway Website; U.S. Environmental Protection Agency and the Government of Canada, 1995.
 Only 1 percent of the water of the Great Lakes is renewed each year through annual rainfall and river input (Canadian Environmental Law Association and Great Lakes United, 1997).
 The other 99 percent of the water is a result of glacial deposition (Michigan Environmental Council Website).
 This results in extremely long retention times.
-It takes an average of 191 years for water to travel through Lake Superior (O'Connor et al, 1970).
+It takes an average of 191 years for water to travel through Lake Superior (O'Connor et al., 1970).
 For more detailed information regarding Great Lakes physical characteristics, see U.S. Environmental Protection Agency and the Government of Canada (1995) and U.S. Army Corps of Engineers and the Great Lakes Commission (1999).
 II.
-Historical Perspective: Water Balance and Lake Level Fluctuations.

-Natural variations in lake levels due to climate/meteorology

-Lake levels are determined by the combined influences of precipitation (the primary source of natural water supply to the Great Lakes), upstream inflows, groundwater recharge, surface water runoff, evaporation, diversions into and out of the system, consumptive use, dredging, and water level regulation.
+Historical Perspective: Water Balance and Lake Level Fluctuations Natural variations in lake levels due to climate/meteorology Lake levels are determined by the combined influences of precipitation (the primary source of natural water supply to the Great Lakes), upstream inflows, groundwater recharge, surface water runoff, evaporation, diversions into and out of the system, consumptive use, dredging, and water level regulation.
 Climatic conditions control precipitation (and thus groundwater recharge), runoff, and direct supply to the lakes, as well as the rate of evaporation.
 These are the primary driving factors in determining water levels.
 The lakes are generally at their lowest levels in the winter months when the air above the lakes is cold and dry, the lakes relatively warm, and evaporation is greatest.
 In the warmer months, as the snow melts, evaporation from the lakes is least in the spring and early summer when the air above the lakes is warm and moist and the lakes are cold.
 With more water entering the lakes than leaving, water levels rise (U.S. Army Corps of Engineers and the Great Lakes Commission, 1999).
 The total area of the Great Lakes Basin, both land and water, is 298,500 square miles, of which about one third is lake surface (Quinn, in: Adams, 1999).
 This natural feature absorbs the large variations in the precipitation falling directly on each lake and the runoff from land draining into each lake.
 Consequently, the outflow of each lake is modulated so as to maintain a remarkably steady discharge into the next lower lake (Great Lakes Commission, 1995).
-Because of the relatively small range in lake levels, about 6 feet (1.8 meters), significant human uses have become dependent upon relatively constant water levels and outflows, resulting in system sensitivity to relatively small changes in climate variability and change (Quinn, in: Sellinger and Quinn, eds., 1999).
+Because of the relatively small range in lake levels, about 6 feet (1.8 meters), significant human uses have become dependent upon reasonably constant water levels and outflows, resulting in system sensitivity to fairly small changes in climate variability and change (Quinn, in: Sellinger and Quinn, eds., 1999).
 See Box.
+Fluctuations in Water Levels during the 20th Century on each of the Great Lakes: